The colours were on-brand. The photography was professional. The copy explained what the business did. And nobody was doing anything.

 Most visitors who land on a site for the first time are not ready to buy, book, or inquire.
 That does not make them uninterested — it makes them early.
 A lead capture system gives those visitors a way to stay connected with the brand until they are ready.
 Without one, every visitor who is not ready today is simply gone.
 No second chance, no follow-up.
 Just a missed opportunity that leaves no trace.

-The Website Intelligence Toolkit examines a site the way a potential client does — arriving cold, reading fast, deciding within seconds whether to stay or leave.
-It identifies exactly where that journey breaks down.
+The Website Intelligence Toolkit is Gazeable's approach to this diagnosis.
+It examines a site the way a potential client does — arriving cold, reading fast, deciding within seconds whether to stay or leave.
+It identifies exactly where that journey breaks down, across six dimensions.

 It answers six questions most websites leave open: